merlin-mallory/CodepathAndroidPrework/README.md

 Describe any challenges encountered while building the app:

-I didn't have any challenges, I think Codepath did a good job specifying the requirements.
+I didn't really have any challenges.
+I had a conflict between my AMD processor and the virtualization driver, but I figured it out.
+I think Codepath did a good job specifying the requirements.
 Kotlin looks cool :)

 ## License